sameersrivastava13/Vaccine-Tracker-App/Documentation/documentation on setting Flask.md

 ![flaskin.png](mdimages/flaskin.png)

 *We have installed the flask successfully.
-Now we will make a simple web application using flask.*
+Now we will make a simple web application using a flask.*

 ## A Simple Web Application

 Suppose you have installed flask in path "C:\Users\Username\projects".

-That means you can find **venv** folder inside the projects folder.
+That means you can find the **venv** folder inside the projects folder.

-Now create a python file named as "app.py" in projects folder.
+Now create a python file named "app.py" in the projects folder.

 Open the 'app.py' with python IDLE

-Then start write the below code for your first flask web application
+Then start writing the below code for your first flask web application

 **app.py**

 ![aapy.JPG](mdimages/aapy.JPG)

-#### What code trying to say ?
+#### What code trying to say?

 * First we imported the Flask class and an instance of this class will be our WSGI application

 * Next we create an instance of this class.
-The first argument is the name of the applicatio's module or package.
+The first argument is the name of the application’s module or package.

 * __name__ is a convenient shortcut for this that is appropriate for most cases.
 This is needed so that Flask knows where to look for resources such as templates and static files.